 A shofar (שופר) is an ancient musical instrument, similar to a horn or trumpet, that has been used by Jews for thousands of years.
 The sounds of the shofar have been deployed on a variety of occasions throughout Jewish history, including to announce a new moon, the start of a jubilee year, or when Shabbat approached, as well as to warn communities of the beginning of a battle or war.
 Before the destruction of the Temple, a shofar would be blown alongside a trumpet by the Temple’s orchestra.

-In Hebrew, the word literally means ram’s horn.
-In English, the word shofroth is the plural form of shofar.
+In Hebrew, the word shofar literally means ram’s horn.
+The word shofroth is the plural form of shofar.

 When is a shofar used today?